PRODUCTION COMPANY: BAD

 One of the shots I really had fun with was the drone footage.
 I wanted to recreate the feel of a police helicopter chase camera and I figured it would fit nicely in a super mixed media sequence like this, so I grabbed a shot of our group running down the street to play with in the edit.

-The DJI Mavic I used produces super clean, totally over-sharpened images so I decided to dub the recording to a VHS camera tape to knock back some of the quality..
-Looking at it playing out, I immediately realised I was on the right track to getting a 90's helicopter chase cam vibe going on.
+The DJI Mavic I used produces super clean, totally over-sharpened images so I dubbed the recording to a VHS camera tape to knock back some of the quality.
+I immediately realised I was on the right track.

 The next step was to find an old police helicopter clip from the web and 'screen' opacity out all the black parts of the image to leave the HUD overlays.
 Combined with a colour grade and a few keyframes of red glitches to tie in with the red thread motif in the film, it kinda looks believable for a few seconds in the sequence.
 Much more fun than the original drone footage I reckon.